 Using BIT for properties like Status

-It's always dangerous to use two-three-valued logic to store a status value.
-Initially you might always say that something is "on" or "off" – but later, you might need additional states such as "loading" or "archived" or "hidden."
+It's always dangerous to use two- or three-valued logic to store a status value unless you know it can always only ever be on or off.
+Initially you might always say that something is "on" or "off" – but later, you might need additional states such as "loading" or "archived" or "hidden" or "unknown."
 Why not use TINYINT to leave room for expansion?
-You don't lose anything since TINYINT still takes up only 1 byte.
+You don't lose anything space- or memory-wise, since TINYINT still takes up only 1 byte.
 You can add a check constraint which will make it easy to define the domain of values without having to change the data type later.

 Using INT instead of BIGINT